Amalaga19/Capstone/README.md

 import time
-from PIL import Image, ImageDraw, ImageFont import adafruit_ssd1306
+from PIL import Image, ImageDraw, ImageFont import adafruit_ssd1306 oled_reset = digitalio.DigitalInOut(board.D4)

-# Define the Reset Pin
-oled_reset = digitalio.DigitalInOut(board.D4)

-# Change these
-# to the right size for your display!
+# The width and height should be set according to the width and height of the display used
 WIDTH = 128
 HEIGHT = 32  #
 # Use for I2C.